raulpe7eira/nftex/README.md

 # Nftex API

-This repository is the code corresponding to the [Rocketseat - Ignite, Module: Nftex Project](https://app.rocketseat.com.br/node/projeto-nftex-2022) lab.
+This repository is the code corresponding to the [Rocketseat - Ignite, Module: Nftex Project](https://app.rocketseat.com.br/node/projeto-nftex-2022) lab by Rafael Camarda.

 > The project simulates a NFT Art Catalog API that allows to register arts with GraphQL.